Common areas

 Premium, routine-friendly kinesiology tape for horses.
 Flexible support and cueing that moves with your horse without bulky gear.

-Important: Do not apply liniment gel, oils, creams, sprays, or other topical products underneath kinesiology tape.
+Apply tape only to clean, fully dry hair.
+Do not apply liniment, oils, sprays, creams, coat polish, or other topicals under kinesiology tape.
 Use topicals after tape removal or on off days.

 Educational use only.
 Not a substitute for veterinary care.
-Do not apply over open wounds, irritated skin, clipped-sensitive areas, or any area of concern.
-When in doubt, check with your veterinarian or qualified equine professional before taping.
+Do not apply over open wounds, irritated skin, clipped-sensitive areas, swelling of unknown cause, or any area of concern.

 Massage therapists, chiropractors, PEMF or MagnaWave practitioners, laser techs, and certified bodyworkers qualify for exclusive Pro pricing on EQUINE | DEFENDER™ K Tape.